permadi-com/html-jquery-image-popup/README.md

 * Previous/next navigation.
 * Enlarge the image dimensions (image will show at its max dimensions if the image fits the browser window, otherwise, the image will be shrunk to fit the browser window).

-## Tested On
-* Current version of Chrome on my Windows, Mac OS, Android and iOS.
-* Current version of Opera on my Android and iOS.
-* Current version of Edge on my Android and Windows.
-* Current version of Firefox on Windows, IOS and Android.
-* Current version of Safari on iOS and Mac OS.

 ## How to Use
 1. Include <b>image-modal.js</b> and <b>image-modal.css</b>.
 Note: jQuery use is assumed, otherwise you need to include it.
 ```